elastic/elastic-charts/github_bot/CONTRIBUTING.md

 From here you are now running the full service on your local machine and handling live data from GitHub so be mindful of changes you make and api calls your run.

-I would suggest referencing the [https://probot.github.io/docs/webhooks/](probot docs) to get started.
+I would suggest referencing the [probot docs](https://probot.github.io/docs/webhooks/) to get started.

 > The deployed instance will **_not_** stop receiving requests while you are running a local development instance.
 This is necessary to avoid missing actionable events.
 >